YottaGin/tweet_app/README.md

 # README

-This is a simple tweet like app based or rails for my practce.
+This is a simple tweet like app based on rails for my practce at prog-8.com.